 Family and caregivers can help reduce combative behavior

-- Talk before trying: Reminisce about something you know he or she is interested in before you attempt to physically care for the person.
+- Reminisce about something you know he or she is interested in before you attempt to physically care for the person.
 Take 3 minutes to establish a rapport with him by talking about his or her favorite sports team or job as a teacher.
-Three minutes upfront might save you 30 minutes that you might otherwise spend on trying to calm him down.
+Three minutes upfront might save you 30 minutes.
+You might otherwise spend on trying to calm him down.

-- Take time out: If it’s not going well, ensure the safety of your family member or resident and come back in 15-20 minutes.
+- If it’s not going well, ensure the safety of your family member or resident and come back in 15-20 minutes.
 A few minutes can sometimes seem like an entire day.

-- Switch caregivers: If you have the luxury of multiple caregivers, try having someone else approach the person with Dementia.
+- If you have the luxury of multiple caregivers, try having someone else approach the person with Dementia.
 Sometimes, the fresh face of a different caregiver can yield better results.

-- Less is more: Is what you’re trying to help with is really necessary?
+- Is what you’re trying to help with is really necessary?
 Then continue to work on it.
-But, if you can let something else go that’s not as important for the day, both you and your family member will benefit if you pick your battles.
+If you can let something else go that’s not as important for the day, both you and your family member will benefit if you pick your battles.

-- Don’t argue: It is never helpful to argue with someone who has Dementia.
-Rather, use distraction or just listen.
+- It is never helpful to argue with someone who has Dementia.
+Use distraction or just listen.

-- Remain calm: Even though you might feel frustrated, your family member will respond better if you stay calm and relaxed.
+- Even though you might feel frustrated.
+Your family member will respond better if you stay calm and relaxed.
 If your tone becomes escalated and irritated, it’s very likely your loved one will, too.
 People who have Dementia often reflect back to their family members or caregivers the emotions that they see.

 When you need more information or tips don’t hesitate to contact us for an acquaintance.